Herinbhatt/IOT-AIR-QUALITY-MONITOR/README.md

 -Gas Sensor: A sensor capable of detecting the presence of certain air pollutants.
 For this project, we'll used MQ-2 sensor .

--LED : A visual indicator that will blink when the pollution index exceeds the selected threshold.
+- LED : A visual indicator that will blink when the pollution index exceeds the selected threshold.

--Breadboard: For easy prototyping and connections.
+- Breadboard: For easy prototyping and connections.

--Jumper Wires: For making electrical connections.
+- Jumper Wires: For making electrical connections.

--USB Cable: For programming the Arduino and providing power during development.
+- USB Cable: For programming the Arduino and providing power during development.